zevilz/zabbix-alertscript-telegram/README.md

 ## Graphs

 To send graphs, specified user must have access to graphs of required data elements through the API and through the web interface.
 This can be a super admin or a user of any user role with required minimum rights.
-You may create super admin with minimal rights (all features are disabled, except for one of interface elements and API feature) and active only `graph.get` API method.
+Also you may create super admin with minimal rights (all features are disabled, except for one of interface elements and API feature) and active only `graph.get` API method.
+This user will can access all graphs of all hosts.

 Add folowing string with graph data to messages template if you want attach graphs to messages: